mage-hex/afterlife-legal/terms.md

 These Terms may be updated at any time.
 Continued use of AfterLife means you accept the new Terms.

 Contact
-For questions, contact the developer at: [your email or Discord tag].
+For questions, contact the developer at: [@magehex].